Builderb0y/BigGlobe/scripting docs/2 - Builtin environment.md

 * String - stores text.
 You can specify String's directly as literals, and interpolate them.
 See Low level text format.md.
 * Class - represents a type itself. you can call `print(object.getClass())` on any object to see what it really is under the hood.
 	* For anyone who's used java before, no you cannot use reflection.
+* MinecraftVersion (4.0+) - represents the current version of Minecraft.
+	* Intended for anyone who wants to make a data pack which makes use of version-specific behavior, but also wants to make sure their data pack works in multiple versions.
+	* For example, scripted recipes.
+Since the ItemStack NBT format changed a lot in Minecraft 1.20.5, so scripted recipes need to do things differently before this version compared to after.
+	* This type implements Comparable, so you can use the > < >= <= operators on it.

 # Functions